getaye21/social-media-addiction-analyzer/README.md

 1. Load synthetic dataset (50k rows) or user-provided CSV
 2. Prepare features: numerical + one‑hot encoded platform dummies
-3. Train AdaBoost model (fits all data)
-4. Save model + metrics (accuracy, precision, recall, F1) to persistent storage
+3. Split into training (80%) and testing (20%) – 40,000 training, 10,000 test.
+4. Train AdaBoost model on the training set and evaluate on the test set.
+5. The final production model is trained on all 50,000 rows to maximise performance, but the reported metrics come from the held‑out test set.Train AdaBoost model (fits all data)

 ---